Donna Russell Nafe

 30, 1935.
 She often shared fond memories of her family in Arkansas, her

-Derek, eventually led to two daughters-in-law, Rachel and Rhonda, and
+eventually led to two daughters-in-law, Rachel and Rhonda, and then three

-to helping children in need, she still found time to be active in politics and
+helping children in need, she still found time to be active in politics and in

 Donna died after nearly a decade of weakening health.
 Just as she was a